Portrait of Elizabeth (Bess of Hardwick), Countess of Shrewsbury (c.1527–1608)

 Sir William Cavendish and Bess of Hardwick

 The history of Chatsworth begins with Elizabeth Talbot, Countess of Shrewsbury, better known as Bess of Hardwick.
 A native of Derbyshire and from a modest background, she grew to become the second most powerful woman in Elizabethan England after the Queen.
-Bess married four times, and it was with her second husband, Sir William Cavendish, that the Cavendish line that continues today was established.
+Bess married four times, and it was with her second husband, Sir William Cavendish, that the Cavendish line which continues today was established.

 Sir William Cavendish came from Cavendish in Suffolk, and prospered during the 16th century as one of King Henry VIII's commissioners for the dissolution of the monasteries.
 When he married Bess in 1547 she persuaded him to sell the former monastic lands he had amassed and move to her home county.
 Despite its isolated location and the risk of flooding, they bought Chatsworth manor for £600 in 1549, and in 1552 began to build the first house on the site.
 The Hunting Tower, built in the 1580s, still stands on the hill above Chatsworth.